Container-Escaping¶

 ps aux

-2. Exploiting Misconfigurations or Vulnerabilities
+2. Exploiting Misconfigurations or Vulnerabilities¶

-• Insecure Capabilities: Docker containers run with a default set of capabilities that grant them certain permissions.
+) is mounted inside the container, an attacker can interact with the Docker daemon directly, potentially controlling all Docker containers and the host. - Insecure Capabilities: Docker containers run with a default set of capabilities that grant them certain permissions.
 If unnecessary capabilities are enabled, an attacker might exploit them to escalate privileges.

-• Vulnerable Software: Containers might run outdated or vulnerable software that can be exploited to gain increased privileges or execute arbitrary code.
+- Vulnerable Software: Containers might run outdated or vulnerable software that can be exploited to gain increased privileges or execute arbitrary code.

 Daemon Access?